Full Body Workout — for beginners and advanced

 Why it works for beginners (3x per week), Starting Strength, StrongLifts

-Full-body training is a method where all major muscle groups are worked within a single training session, typically performed several times a week.
+Full body workout is a method where all major muscle groups are trained within a single training session, usually performed several times a week.

-• Stimulates muscle growth 3 times a week, which is optimal for beginners as it allows for quick learning of movements and more frequent stimulation.
+• Stimulates muscle growth 3 times a week, which is suitable for beginners as it allows for quick mastery of movements and more frequent stimulation.

-• It is time-efficient and ensures balanced development of the entire body, primarily relying on large, compound exercises.
+• It is effective over time and ensures balanced development of the whole body, relying mainly on large, multi-joint exercises.

 • Programs like Starting Strength and StrongLifts 5x5 use this principle for rapid strength gains through linear progression and focus on fundamental movements.

-The idea behind full-body training is simple and logical: instead of splitting your body into parts and training each one once a week (as with popular "bro splits"), you work your entire musculature in one session.
+The idea behind a full body workout is simple and logical: instead of splitting your body into parts and training each one once a week (as with popular "bro splits"), you train all your muscles in one workout.
 This is repeated 2 to 3 times a week, with at least one day of rest and recovery between sessions.
-The foundation of any good full-body program is compound exercises.
+The foundation of any good full body program is Compound Exercises.
 These are movements that engage multiple joints and muscle groups simultaneously.
 Classic examples include:

-• Squat: Works the quads, glutes, hamstrings, and core.
+• Squat: Works quads, glutes, lower back, abs.

-• Deadlift: Engages almost every muscle in the body – back, legs, glutes, arms, core.
+• Deadlift: Engages almost every muscle in the body – back, legs, glutes, arms, abs.

 • Bench Press: Chest, shoulders, triceps.